Tommy Cash (rapper)

 Tomas Tammemets (born 18 November 1991), known professionally as Tommy Cash (stylised as TOMM¥ €A$H), is an Estonian rapper, singer, dancer, and visual artist.
 He usually performs in English with a distinct non-native accent, and is known for sexually explicit lyrical themes and provocative music videos.
 He in the Eurovision Song Contest 2025 with the song "Espresso Macchiato", where he finished in third place overall with 356 points.

 Early life and education

-Tomas Tammemets was born and raised in Estonia, in Kopli, a subdistrict of Tallinn, the capital.

-In interviews, Tammemets has mentioned his mixed immigrant "Ukrainian-Kazakh-Russian-Estonian" ancestry.
-He has described in detail his mixed roots from his grandparents: Estonian, Ukrainian, Russian and Kazakh.
+Tammemets was born and raised in Estonia, in Kopli, a subdistrict of Tallinn, the capital.
+In interviews, Tammemets mentioned his mixed immigrant "Ukrainian-Kazakh-Russian-Estonian" ancestry.
+He described in detail his mixed roots from his grandparents: Estonian, Ukrainian, Russian, and Kazakh.
 Tammemets went to Estonian school and he speaks Estonian as one of his mother languages.
 In one of his early interviews, he said that "not many even know I can speak Russian", that his parents talked to each other in Russian at home, and that he comes from the Kopli ghetto.

-In childhood, Tammemets has recounted running away from the police many times, and (his parents) then having to pay a fine for painting illegal graffiti.
-He has said that his marijuana use led him to be "ejected" from schooling.
+In childhood, Tammemets recounted running away from the police many times, and (his parents) then having to pay a fine for painting illegal graffiti.
+He said that his marijuana use led him to be "ejected" from schooling.
 Although his family spoke only Russian at home, he also learned the Estonian language early on in the local preschool, primary school and basic school.
 He never graduated from upper secondary school, despite sitting final exams, and later took up painting and dancing instead of formal education.